Difference Between Thermoplastic and Thermosetting Plastics

 • Can not absorb impact loading

-• More of a brittle in nature than ductile
+• More brittle than ductile

-• Greater finishes not possible.
+• Greater finishes are not possible.

 • Can not be remolded.